otaviojava/money-api-book/en/chapter2_2.md

 }
 ```

-The simplest way is using the `Locale` class, this option is very interesting when, for example, a web application knows, from `Locale` on request, the currency of the user that is accessing the application.
+The second option is passing the `Locale` as a parameter, this option could be quite handy in web applications where the `Locale` could be retrieved from the request.

 ```java